grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/400 Troubleshooting.md

 ### Unique host name

-Another option would be to request content from a certain hostname that is not in the DNS.
+Another option is to request content from a certain hostname that is not in the DNS.
-For this solution, you would need to configure your application to respond to requests for that hostname.
+For this solution, you need to configure your application to respond to requests for that hostname.
-This is how you do it on the k6 cloud's side:
+This is how you do it on the side of k6 Cloud:

 <CodeGroup labels={["Query parameters"]}>